 07 of 07

-Ticks are nothing less than nasty vampires.
-They not only suck blood but also spread diseases.
-This is another common problem and ticks do not differentiate between puppies and full-grown dogs.
+Ticks are parasites that not only suck blood but also spread diseases.
+This is another common parasite that can be a big problem and ticks do not differentiate between puppies and full-grown dogs.